robenkleene/development-references/bundler.md

 - `bundle install`: Will install to your gem path by default
 - `bundle install --deployment`: Will install gems locally

+## Install `vender/bundle`

+This is the preferred way to install gems because it does not clutter up the global gem space (which should only be used for globally available executable gems).
+Note that this is not the standard convention, it's personal preference.

+	bundle install --path vendor/bundle

+This will install gems locally to `vendor/bundle`, and setup a config at `.bundle/config`.
+Once a `.bundle/config` is setup to specify `BUNDLE_PATH: "vendor/bundle"`, all `bundle update` and `bundle clean` commands will operate based on that folder.

+## Update

+`bundle update` will update all gems.

+## Clean Up

+`bundle clean` will delete all old no longer referenced gems

+If there's not a config at `.bundle/config`, a message will be printed that this will delete all gems from the global gem space that aren't referenced by the local `Gemfile`.

+## Updating Global Gems

+In the directory with the global `Gemfile`:

+1. `bundle update`
+2. `bundle clean --force`

 ## Standalone

+Standalone is used to be able to run projects with `bundle exec`.

 1. Run `bundle init` to create a `Gemfile`
 2. Add `.bundle` to `.gitignore`